Kai1514/student/navigation/about.md

 ---
 layout: post
-title: About
+title: About Me
 permalink: /about/
 comments: true
 ---

 ## As a conversation Starter

-Here are some places I have lived.
+Here are some places I have lived/visited

 <comment>
 Flags are made using Wikipedia images